HolmesLab/holmeslab/docs/cahbir/parking.md

             6. **Purchase Order Amount:** ###
                 1. e.g., 100 [do not include the $ sign!]
             7. **Additional Comments:**
                 1. I am looking to set up departmental access for my ([YOUR NET ID]) parking account to issue one-day parking permits for research subjects.
-These subjects are participating in research at the Clinical and Affective Neuroscience lab run by Dr. David Zald.
+These subjects are participating in research at the Clinical and Affective Neuroscience lab run by Dr. Avram Holmes.
 Our lab is under the RWJMS Psychiatry umbrella.
-The parking access would be for Lot 58c on the Busch Campus. **Despite Dr. Zald’s connection to BHI, we are looking to create a separate department and do NOT want to assign these parking permits to BHI.**
+The parking access would be for Lot 58c on the Busch Campus.
-                    1. Sentence in bold was added post-hoc as not including that caused parking to assume to permits were for BHI would make it so that everyone who has access to BHI would have access to our permits!!
             8. **Add Attachments:** Add a PDF of the Purchase Order.
                 1. To get a PDF of the purchase order, follow the steps below:
                     - **PDF Steps**
                         1. Go to the specific purchase order page.
-                            1. If you don’t know how to find it, reference the steps [here](https://www.notion.so/Parking-Permits-eb5f3e20f6054212a61f399a043afa6c?pvs=21).
                         2. On the page, click the print icon found in the top right corner next to the text bubble with the question mark to create the pdf.
                             - **Image Reference**